-Its easy to assume search engine optimizations aren’t important for audio-first mediums but times have changed.
-With Google actively scanning audio content for context, following SEO for podcast best practices is an important growth strategy.
+Its easy to assume search engine optimizations aren’t important for audio-first mediums, but times have changed.
+With Google actively scanning audio content for context, these SEO for podcasts best practices is an important growth strategy.

-As your show gains more authority and improves its ranking in Google’s eyes, you’ll see episodes jump to the first page of their search results allowing new listeners to discover the show.
+As you optimize your podcast and your show gains more authority and improves its ranking in Google’s eyes, you’ll see episodes jump to the first page of their search results allowing new listeners to discover the show.

 Post written by Tom Buckland.
 Tom Buckland is a digital marketing and Amazon seller consultant specializing in technical SEO.
 He’s the founder of Cardiff-based digital marketing agency HQ SEO in the UK and loves helping businesses profit through smart digital marketing strategies.